regrettable-username/gl-app/README.md

 This is a template for a simple imgui based SDL/OpenGL3 application.
 It is intended to be used as a starting point for new projects.
 It supports native and wasm builds.

+Note: This is just taking out the imgui example for SDL2/GL3 and putting it into a reusable repo for future projects.

 ## Building

 ## MacOS and Linux Native